20LitersAdmin/liters_tracker/docs/chip_notes.md

 - edit / back buttons should be `class: small` on show views
 - Forms (need check_box for hidden)

-0. Dashboard
-- basic_stat_blocks aren't collapsing like they used to?

 0. New model tests in geographies (Report and Plan want to be able to call any geography)

 0. Sector#report forms have better geography error handling in views than Plans, Facilities forms.
 See `report_error.js.erb`

-1. Contracts/Plans architecture:
-- Plans#edit form will need some work in controller for geographies, right?

 2. What about un-met plans?
 - Help Rebero see work to be accomplished by Sector